1924 Winter Olympics medal table: Medal table

 The medal table is based on information provided by the IOC and is consistent with IOC convention in its published medal tables.
-By default, the table is ordered by the number of gold medals the athletes from a nation have won (in this context, a nation is an entity represented by a National Olympic Committee).
-The number of silver medals is taken into consideration next and then the number of bronze medals.
-If nations are still tied, equal ranking is given and they are listed alphabetically.
+The table uses the Olympic medal table sorting method.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a National Olympic Committee (NOC).
+The number of silver medals is taken into consideration next, and then the number of bronze medals.
+If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.
 Two bronze medals were awarded in the 500 metres speed skating event for the third place tie.

+Pierre de Coubertin—founder of the IOC & father of the modern Olympics movement—personally awarded, in addition to the medals awarded in the sports competitions, 21 gold medals to members of the 1922 British Mount Everest Expedition including 12 Britons, 7 Indians, 1 Australian and 1 Nepalese.
+Only the gold medal from 1924 is assigned to the Winter Olympics by the IOC in its database to the Mixed team, while the medals from 1932 and 1936 are assigned to the Summer Olympics for the respective NOCs.